john-hawkins/projit/docs/source/usage.rst

     >projit compare dataset1,dataset2,dataset3 RMSE

 Will produce a table where each row corresponds to a specific experiment, and each column will correspond to one of the three specfied datasets.
 Within the table each cell will contain the RMSE of the experiment on that dataset.

+Note that the `compare` functionality support comparisons of arbitrary numbers of datasets, but only a single parameter at a time.